LiaPlayground/e-Learning-2019/README.md

                              --{{5}}--
-This way it is even possible to define complex animation-sequences, while the content remains readable with another Markdown-Viewer, since they tend to ignore comments.
+This way it is even possible to define complex animation-sequences, while the content remains readable with another Markdown-viewer, since they tend to ignore comments.

 #### 2.3.2 ASCII-Art 1

                              --{{0}}--
-From our experience, we know that a lot of produced images represent simple diagrams that represent functions, some signal waves, or some trends.
-These have to be generated with Excel, Gnuplot, Matlab or other tools, and to be exported, which makes it also difficult to change them or to translate labels.
+From our experience, we know that a lot of produced images represent simple diagrams that represent functions, signal waves, trends, etc. These have to be generated with Excel, Gnuplot, Matlab or other tools, and to be exported, which makes it also difficult to change them or to translate labels.
 LiaScript offers the opportunity to draw diagrams directly within the document.
-Such diagrams can be easily adapted and it is necessary to switch to another "tool".
+Such diagrams can be easily adapted and it is not necessary to switch to another "tool".

 ``` HTML